DimSpathoulas/2D_FEATURE_EXTRACTOR/README.md

 # 2d Feature Exctractor based on 3d detections
-Part of my master thesis: **Probabilistic 3D Multi-Modal Multi-Object Tracking with Machine Learning and Analytic Collision Risk Calculation for Autonomous Vehicles Navigation.**
+Part of my master thesis: **Probabilistic 3D Multi-Modal Multi-Object Tracking via Machine Learning and Analytic Collision Risk Calculation for Autonomous Vehicles Navigation.**
 ## Overview
 This module extracts a feature vector for each 3D detected object.
 A review paper in english is under construction.